-The Council is working in partnership with a number of London Boroughs and the Peabody Trust SRB on this initiative to provide 400 bed spaces for key workers across London by 2003.
+The Council is working in partnership with a number of London boroughs and the Peabody Trust SRB on this initiative to provide several hundred bed spaces for key workers across London by 2003.

-- Support independent living through the strategic commissioning and monitoring of services. - By 2003 we will prepare a Supporting People Strategy. - By 2003 we will introduce a new system of commissioning, payments and monitoring for supported housing through the Supporting People programme. - By 2003 we will develop 5 units of housing for people with learning difficulties and additional units of housing for adults with mental health problems. - Improve the physical condition of the housing stock and surroundings and promote greater energy efficiency. - By 2003 we will undertake enforcement action on 100 private sector properties, starting with those in the worst condition.
+Support independent living through the strategic commissioning, monitoring of services and housing adaptation.

-During 2002/03 we will spend £150,000 in grants to help disabled people remain in their own homes.
+- By 2003 we will prepare a Supporting People Strategy.
+This new system of payments provides local authorities with greater control over the funds for supported housing, which should lead to the provision of services that are more responsive to local needs, and the improved monitoring of standards. - By 2003 we will introduce a new system of commissioning, payments and monitoring for supported housing through the Supporting People programme. - By 2003 we will develop 5 units of housing for people with learning difficulties and additional units of housing for adults with mental health problems. - During 2002/03 we will spend £150,000 in grants to help disabled people remain in their own homes.